 When it comes to a chipped tooth, it can sometimes be too small to place a filling, however the surface becomes rough/jagged which may gather plaque and cause bacteria to grown which causes decay.
 It may be as simple as a quick polish to smoothen the surface so plaque is less likely to gather.
 Chipped enamel can also expose the dentine layer of your tooth which can become sensitive and also decay much quicker than the enamel layer would.

 In cases when it’s a larger piece of tooth or filling that’s broken off, it may be due to underlying decay or cracks in your tooth.
-The dentist would the cause based on their examination and your symptoms and provide you with all of your options.
+The emergency dentist in Affinity Dentistry would the cause based on their examination and your symptoms and provide you with all of your options.
 We aim to provide treatment on the same day to relieve your symptoms as quickly as possible.

 Gum inflammation or swollen gums could be caused by a build-up of plaque and/tartar on your teeth where they meet your gums, this is known as gingivitis.
 Gingivitis can cause bleeding, bad breath, gum recession and bone recession.
 Gingivitis has been closely linked to cardiovascular disease (heart disease) due to the presence of inflammation the body/blood stream.